 -

 Pain Relief: The mouth sores associated with HFMD can be extremely painful, making it difficult for children to eat and drink.
 Over-the-counter pain relievers, such as acetaminophen or ibuprofen, can help alleviate pain and reduce fever.
 Always follow the dosage instructions carefully and consult with a pediatrician if you have any concerns.
 For older children, using a mouthwash or spray containing a local anesthetic, such as lidocaine, may provide temporary relief.
-However, these products should be used with caution and are not recommended for young children due to the risk of swallowing.
+Even so, these products should be used with caution and are not recommended for young children due to the risk of swallowing.

 -